 What is COVID-19 (Coronavirus)?

-COVID-19 is a new strain of coronavirus that began in China and has now spread to many countries around the world.
+SARS-CoV-2 is the virus that causes COVID-19.
+It is a new strain of coronavirus that was first identified in China in late 2019 and has now spread to many countries around the world.

 How is it spread?

-The virus can be spread from person to person through contaminated droplets spread by coughing or sneezing, or by contact with contaminated hands, surfaces or objects.
+The virus can be easily spread from person to person through contaminated droplets.
+It may be spread by coughing or sneezing, or by contact with contaminated hands, surfaces or objects.